gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/frequently-asked-questions-gij-cloud.md

 ## General

-Frequently asked questions by users in general.

 ### What is Git?

 Git is a source code repository.
 Developers keep track of their source code using Git.
 Git relies heavily on branching and merging.
-Branching is making a temporary copy of source code for a single purpose like adding a particular feature or fixing a bug.
-Merging is safely moving the changes from one branch back to another.
+Branching creates a temporary copy of source code for a single purpose like adding a feature or fixing a bug.
+Merging safely moves changes from one branch back to another.

 ### What is this app?

-This is Git Integration for Jira Cloud – an app for Jira that mashes together data from a Git server with your Jira Cloud.
-It let's people see code from Git in context with Jira issues.
+Git Integration for Jira Cloud connects data from a Git server with your Jira Cloud instance.
+It displays code from Git in context with Jira issues.

 ### Why would I want to see Git in my Jira?

-Git can be complicated and daunting – especially for non-developers.
-Jira users want this app so they can work with Git in the familiar Jira interface.
+Git can be complicated and daunting, especially for non-developers.
+Jira users use this app to work with Git in the familiar Jira interface.

 ### How do Git and Jira work together?

-In organizations with Git and Jira, it is common to have a branch for each Jira issue and branches for every version.
+In organizations with Git and Jira, it's common to have a branch for each Jira issue and branches for every version.

-When developers put their work in Git, they can include a Jira issue key in the comments.
-With the Git Integration for Jira app installed, Jira Cloud will then show the changes in the issue.
+When developers commit their work in Git with a Jira issue key in the message, the Git Integration for Jira app displays those changes in the Jira issue.

 ### Is this safe?
-Will it cause trouble?

-It is a safe and well-tested plugin.

-We test this on huge Git repositories in large Jira instances.
+Yes.
+The plugin is safe and well-tested.
+We test it on large Git repositories in large Jira instances.
 Over 5000 organizations in 70 countries use the Git Integration for Jira app.

 ### Which version of Jira is compatible with Git for Jira Cloud app?

-For a more comprehensive view, see **[Git Integration for Jira app Version History »](https://marketplace.atlassian.com/plugins/com.xiplink.jira.git.jira_git_plugin/versions "Git add-on Version History")**.
+For compatibility details, see the [Git Integration for Jira app Version History](https://marketplace.atlassian.com/plugins/com.xiplink.jira.git.jira_git_plugin/versions).

 &nbsp;
 * * *